[Editor’s note: If you like what Cancer Research Malaysia is doing, you can support them through small donations by clicking here]

 The results are worth it though, because the data allows researchers to see things that would otherwise be invisible under a microscope or in a mammogram.
 We now know that there are at least 10 different types of breast cancer, which explains why cancer treatment can’t be one-size-fits-all.

-If you want to show people getting cancer in TV dramas, the most common way to do that is to show them undergoing chemotherapy.
-You know, hair falling off, wearing a wig, cooling wet clothes draped around the head, that kind of stuff.
+In TV dramas, we’ll often see cancer patients becoming bald after losing their hair due to cancer treatments.
 That may be true 50 years ago, where if you get cancer, you’ll have either a surgery to take the tumor out, chemotherapy, and/or radiation therapy to look forward to.
-None of those sounds appealing, so you might be interested to know that with ongoing research, doctors today now have other, more precise ways to deal with cancer.
+None of those sounds appealing, so you might be interested to know that with ongoing research, doctors today have other, more precise ways to deal with cancer.

 Enter a clinical trial that Cancer Research Malaysia and the Clinical Investigation Centre of University Malaya Medical Centre recently started: the AUROR trial.
 It’s a fitting name not just because the principal scientist is a huge fan of Harry Potter, but also because this treatment strips the invisibility cloak off of the cancer cells so that they can’t hide from your immune system anymore.